cmchenr/azure-default-egress-assessment/README.md

 - ✅ Keep all data local on your system

 ## Understanding Azure's Default Egress Change

-Microsoft Azure is retiring default outbound access for Virtual Machines, fundamentally changing how internet egress works in Virtual Networks.
-This change will impact resources that currently rely on Azure's automatic internet routing without explicit configuration.

 ### What is Default Egress?